vego1mar/hlibs/README.md

-# LIBS
+# hlibs
-A project with some simple headers.
+A bunch of helper libraries.